JuliusNovachrono/cis106/HW4.md

 /usr    | used for containing sharable read only files

 6. **How does a period at the beginning of a file name means (example .bashrc)?**
+* It seperates the file from it's extension.

 7. **Which command would you use to list all the files inside the /usr/share/ directory?**
 * ls -a

 8. **If you are working in the /usr/share/icons directory and want to move to your home directory, which command would you use?**
+*

 9. **Explain what these commands do:**